Packet-Clearing-House/maptable/README.md

 ## Release History

+- Version 2.1.0 April 10 2023
+  - Added `map.night` to display the night layer and the sun
 - Version 2.0.0 April 10 2023
   - Added `csvData`, `jsonData`, `tsvData`, and `map.pathData`
   - Fixed case sentivity for table sorting